Lady shares bride price list from Nigerian family as they make 23 demands

-- A bride price list originating from a Nigerian family is trending on social media after it was shared on X by a lady
+- A bride price list by a Nigerian family went viral on social media after it was shared on X by a lady

-- The list contained the things the family is asking their in-laws to bring before their daughter would be released
+- The list outlined the items the family requested from their in-laws before their daughter would be released for marriage

-- A lot of people who saw the list also shared similar bride price lists they have seen or came across online
+- Many people who saw the list also shared similar bride price lists they had seen or come across online

 A Nigerian lady shared a bride price list, which was released by a family containing their demands.

-The list shows that the family is making 23 demands from anyone who might be interested in marrying their daughter.
+The list shows that the family is making 23 demands from the man who is interested in marrying their daughter.

 Some of the things demanded by the family include yam, rice, fruits, cash, clothes and travelling bags.
 The list was shared by Omololu.